1120 SW Fifth Ave, Suite 800, Portland, OR 97204

 The Portland Bureau of Transportation (PBOT) conducted a four-month pilot for Shared Electric Scooters from July 23 - November 20, 2018.
 The pilot helped PBOT staff determine whether Shared Electric Scooters contribute to the City’s mobility, equity, safety, and climate action goals.

 Shared Electric Scooters, also known as e-scooters, are an emerging technology and shared mobility service.
 The first systems in the U.S. launched in 2017.
 Similar to bikeshare, the service provides personal transportation to rent for one-way trips.
 To begin a rental, companies typically require customers to download an app or text a number to unlock the device.
 To end a trip, customers park the scooter in the service area in the furnishings zone.
 The scooters typically do not lock to anything.

-Electric scooters are powered exclusively by an electric motor, and in Portland, companies will be required to cap the maximum speed to 15 MPH.
+Electric scooters are powered exclusively by an electric motor, and in Portland, companies were required to cap the maximum speed to 15 MPH.

 Questions?
 Email firstname.lastname@example.org.